 But our work is far from over, and in the coming months, Congress will make big decisions on this year's budget.
 Funding for landmine clearance programs is at risk, and we need your voice to help people around the world rebuild their lives after conflict.

-The U.S. House of Representatives heard your request for increased support for demining programs, and included $252 million in funding for landmine clearance programs in the 2021 foreign aid budget.
-But now we need to focus our momentum on a critical region: Southeast Asia.
+The U.S. House of Representatives heard your request for increased support for demining programs last year.
+Now we need to keep the momentum going to advocate for $262.85 million in funding for global landmine clearance programs in the 2022 foreign aid budget.

 We're asking our supporters to contact their Congressional representatives and let them know that global demining programs are critical.
 Will you add your voice to the movement?